 The Paris Convention for the Protection of Industrial Property, signed in Paris, France, on March 20, 1883, established a Union for the protection of industrial property.
 It offers national treatment to the applicant residing in the member country of the union.
 National treatment is a very important concept and is essential for successfully achieving the fundamental aim of the Paris Convention.
-The idea is to provide equal treatment to applications from member countries, in a given member country and not to differentiate between the nationals of member countries for the purpose of grant, and protection of industrial property.
-Priority application can be filed in Nepal within six months of after the date on which the application was made in the Convention Countries.
-The trademark shall, if registered under the Ordinance, be registered as of the date as which the application was made in the Convention Country and that date shall be deemed for the purpose of the Ordinance to be the date of registration.
+The idea is to provide equal treatment to applications from member countries, in a given member country and not to differentiate between the nationals of member countries for the purpose of the grant, and protection of industrial property.
+Priority application can be filed in Nepal within six months after the date on which the application was made in the Convention Countries.
+The trademark shall, if registered under the Ordinance, be registered as of the date as which the application was made in the Convention Country, and that date shall be deemed for the purpose of the Ordinance to be the date of registration.

-In Nepal a trademark application can be filed in 45 classes.
+In Nepal, a trademark application can be filed in 45 classes.
 Classes 1 to 34 are for goods and classes 35 to 45 are for service marks.